Indonesia's higher coal output target thwarted by heavy rains

 Global coal prices have soared to records this year on a recovery in industrial fuel demand and constrained mine output in top coal consumer China.

-Indonesia targeted a jump in output and exports to capitalize on the boom, but heavy rains have slowed mine and port operations, mining executives told Reuters.
+Indonesia targeted a jump in output and exports to capitaliae on the boom, but heavy rains have slowed mine and port operations, mining executives told Reuters.

 Indonesia's meteorology agency said half of Indonesian territory, including parts of key coal hubs Kalimantan and Sumatra, have seen the rainy season start earlier this year and with higher intensity.

-Agency data showed that parts of Kalimantan registered rain volumes in August that were twice that month's average over the 1981-2010 reference period.
+Agency data showed that parts of Kalimantan registered rain volumes in August that were twice that month's average over the 1981 to 2010 reference period.

 "Rains are unusually and very unseasonally heavy, and this has potential to influence output if they persist," said Dileep Srivastava, director of the country's largest coal miner Bumi Resources.